fastrodev/fastro/index.md

 # Fastro
 ![][build] ![][version]

-Fastro is a simple and fast web application framework built on top of [deno](https://deno.land).
+Fastro is a web application framework built on top of [deno](https://deno.land).

-The speed is up to 92% of deno http raw library.
-Go to [benchmarks](https://fastro.dev/benchmarks) to see the measurement and detailed results.
+It is fast.
+The speed is [up to 92% of deno http raw library](https://fastro.dev/benchmarks).

+It is simple.
+Managing routers and controllers made easy.

 ## Getting Started
 Go to [the documentation](https://fastro.dev/docs/) to install command